rickclephas/KMP-NativeCoroutines/README.md

 ## Installation

 The library consists of a Kotlin and Swift part which you'll need to add to your project.
-The Kotlin part is available on Maven Central and the Swift part can be installed via CocoaPods.
+The Kotlin part is available on Maven Central and the Swift part can be installed via CocoaPods or the Swift Package Manager.

 Make sure to always use the same versions for all the libraries!